 To Win the Game you must Kill Me, John Romero

-It's safe to say he absolutely annihilated me, as he did the rest of the competition; he took everyone apart with calm, surgical precision, and he plays with a seemingly frame-perfect accuracy.
+It’s safe to say he absolutely annihilated me, as he did the rest of the competition; he took everyone apart with calm, surgical precision, and he plays with a seemingly frame-perfect accuracy.
 The very fact I got two frags on him, despite his twenty against me, means I can now die a happy man.
-It's also curious - as his wife Brenda was telling me later - that John is probably one of the few people who is a pro-gamer at his own game.
+His wife Brenda Romero was also there who was, coincidentally, one of the designers for another of my favourite games Jagged Alliance 2.
+She told me later that John is probably one of the few people who is a pro-gamer at his own game.